About Symptoms Types Causes Prevention Diagnosis Treatments Support

 However, some chemicals cause allergic reactions that may result in more severe dermatitis.
 These include chromate in cement and leather, rubber chemicals in some gloves and epoxy resins, in glues and some floor finishings.
 Understanding which jobs are associated with occupational dermatitis is important, so people in these occupations can be forewarned and take extra precautions.

-In addition, people with a history of eczema, even as a baby (but the eczema has gone away), are more at risk of occupational dermatitis, and need to be aware of protecting their skin.
+In addition, people with a history of eczema, even as a baby (but may have grown out of the eczema since), are more at risk of occupational dermatitis, and need to be aware of protecting their skin.

 It is important to note that OCD is not infectious, so it cannot be passed on to others.